Tomahawkd/tomahawkd.github.io/course/postgraduate/sectest.md

 Counter-defense:
 - scan ports at the transfer layer (TCP/UDP):
   - e.g., through nmap or hping3

-### nmap Ping sweep
-Unlike fping, the option -sP of nmap allows you to send in parallel:
-- An ICMP ECHO_REQUEST packet
-- A TCP ACK (to port 80)
-  - In this way, also “hosts” blocking ICMP packets can be detected

 ### Port Scanning
 Trying to connect to TCP and UDP ports of the target system to